How to Prevent Hip Dysplasia in Dogs?

 Canine Hip Dysplasia Care

-Your pooch is probably feeling a little sorry for themselves at the moment so it’s time to shower them with love and affection.
+Your dog is probably feeling a little sorry for themselves at the moment so it’s time to shower them with love and affection.

 Rather than try to overcompensate by giving them tasty bones and biscuits during the day, avoid piling on the pounds, and treat them to a new toy that doesn’t require running around too much.